andrewhu/lights/README.md

 # lights
-Connected my [LED string lights](https://www.amazon.com/s?k=led+string+lights&ref=nb_sb_noss_1) to the internet so I can control the brightness from my phone.
+Connected my [LED string lights](https://www.amazon.com/s?k=led+string+lights&ref=nb_sb_noss_1) to the internet so I can control the brightness from my phone since getting out of bed is inconvenient.
 Keeping my code here so it doesn't get lost

 ### Physical circuit